juniorxxue/LCTI/README.md

 ### Option 2: Evaluate the artifact in the QEMU virtual machine

-We decided to follow the suggestions from [ICFP 2025 AE](https://icfp25.sigplan.org/track/icfp-2025-artifacts?#VM-Image) to use QEMU as our virtual machine, since we believe that it can work both armed and x86 machines.
+We decided to follow the suggestions from [ICFP 2025 AE](https://icfp25.sigplan.org/track/icfp-2025-artifacts?#VM-Image) to use QEMU as our virtual machine, since we believe that it can work on both ARM and x86 machines.
 We provide an image file `disk.qcow` and a startup script `start.sh` (`start.bat` for Windows).

-The script is default to assign 4GB of RAM to the virtual machine, which should be sufficient for running our artifact.
+The script defaults to assigning 4GB of RAM to the virtual machine, which should be sufficient for running our artifact.
 If you have a machine with more memory and want to allocate more memory to the virtual machine, you can modify the `QEMU_MEM_MB` variable in the `start.sh` script.

 The installation of QEMU can be found in the [QEMU Instructions](#qemu-instructions) section at the bottom.